-Postoperative processing runs completely automatically.
+Postoperative operation runs completely automatically.
 The Cell Saver Elite device generates the suction in the reservoir.
 The device begins the processing cycles when an appropriate amount of blood solution collects in the reservoir.
-You have the option to anticoagulate postoperative drainage blood.
+It is usually not necessary to anticoagulate postoperative drainage blood.

 Post-op suction provides a variable suction level with a default level of 75 mmHg.
 You may set the suction to the following levels: